A knot Floer stable homotopy type: Background

 \begin{proof} If we restrict to Heegaard diagrams with only two basepoints on each link component, the argument is entirely similar to that in \cite[Theorem 4.7]{OS-links}; it involves checking invariance under isotopies, handleslides, and index one/two stabilizations.
-Note that in this case there is a single $U$ variable for each component, and we can call it $U'_j$.
+Note that in this case there is a single $U_k$ variable for each component $L_k$, and we can call it $U'_k$.

 Once we allow more basepoints, we also need to check invariance under index zero/three stabilizations.
 This was done for the minus version in \cite[Section 2]{MOS-combinatorial}.
-For the plus version, the arguments there show that the stabilized complex $C'$ is isomorphic to a mapping cone
+For the plus version, assuming without loss of generality that the stabilization occurs on the link component $L_1$ near the marking $O_1$, the arguments there show that the stabilized complex $C'$ is isomorphic to a mapping cone

-where $C$ is the complex $\gCFL^+$ for the diagram before stabilization, $U_1$ is a new variable, and $U_2$ is an old variable for a marking on the same link component.
-We would like to show that $C'$ is quasi-isomorphic to $C$, as a module over the old variables.
-Once this is done, the desired conclusion follows inductively: by \cite[Lemma 2.4]{MOS-combinatorial}, we can choose any of the markings on a given component $L_j$ to be the new one.
-Hence, when we do induction on the number of markings on $L_j$, we can fix any of the $U_i$ variables to be the oldest one, and its action on $\HFL^+$ will be identified with that of $U_j'$.
+where $C$ is the complex for the diagram before stabilization, $U_{n+1}$ is the new variable corresponding to the new $O$-marking, and $U_1$ is the old variable for the marking $O_1$.
+We will prove that $C'$ is filtered chain homotopy to $C$, as a module over the old variables $\ZZ[U_1,\dots,U_n]$.
+Once this is done, the desired conclusion follows inductively: By \cite[Lemma 2.4]{MOS-combinatorial}, we can choose any of the markings on a given component $L_k$ to be the new one.
+Hence, when we do induction on the number of markings on $L_k$, we can ensure that the preferred $O$-marking $O_{i_k}\in L_k$ is the oldest one, and so the above filtered chain homotopy equivalences will respect the $U_{i_k}=U'_k$-action on $\HFL^+$.

-To check that the complexes $C$ and $C'$ are quasi-isomorphic, we introduce a filtration $\Filt$ on $C'$ as follows.
-For a generator $U_1^{-j_1} \dots U_n^{-j_n} x$ in the domain of \eqref{eq:cone}, we let